volfpeter/graphscraper/README.rst

 -----------------

 The project requires SQLAlchemy_ or Flask-SQLAlchemy_ to be installed.
-If you wish to the included igraph-based graph implementation, you will also need igraph_ library.
+If you wish to use the included igraph-based graph implementation, you will also need the igraph_ library.

 Contribution
 -----------------